FutureGatewayFramework/fgSetup/docker/README.md

 # Docker Installation

 This repository contains necessary files to instantiate FutureGateway components using Docker containers.
-There are two different kind of possible installations, the first uses a manual approach to configure and build each FutureGateway component, the second uses altready built images offering a faster approach to the installation process.
+There are two different kind of possible installations, the first uses a manual approach to configure and build each FutureGateway component, the second, called automated installation, uses altready built docker images offering a faster approach to the installation process.

 ## Automated installation
-The automated installation requires to almost no apply any change to existing files.
-This installation offers also the possibility to test the installed components.
+The automated installation requires to almost no apply any change to the existing files.
+This installation gives also the possibility to test the installed components.

 ### Installation procedure
 If your conteiner server does not host yet any FutureGateway instance, the automated installation is accomplished simply executing the following commands: